corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

-For most of the countries, the lockdown is really a break in the mobility pattern.
+For most of the countries, the lockdown is a real break in the mobility pattern.
 Mobility in france for example, decreases by around 70% after the beginning of the lockdown.
-However, for some countries like Japan the decrease is less likely noticeable.
-This disparity in moblity change motivate the clustering of countries.
+However, for some countries like Japan the decrease is less noticeable.
+This disparity in moblity change motivates the clustering of countries.
 If we want to see if the lockdown had an impact on the attention towards videogames, we can't consider all the countries has one group but we need to group them according to their "lockdown Intensity".

 ![Branching](/assets/img/countries_cluster.png)